How To Run Your Best 5K Ever – All In One INFOGRAPHIC

 So we talk about correct running form.
 That word can really be thrown around.
 I’m not sure there really is THE CORRECT running form, but there is running form that can make you run a lot more comfortable.

-Starting from head to toe, when you’re running, you need to keep your chin a little bit down.
+Starting from head to toe, when you’re running a 5k, you need to keep your chin a little bit down.
 Imagine like there’s a thread at the top of your head pulling you up.
 Make sure your chin isn’t too down because that’ll actually close off your airway a little bit, neither it is too far up because you’re not really sure where all that energy is going and you can feel the tension in your neck start to happen when you do raise your chin a little bit.
 So, try to keep your head level a little bit.

 Notice where you’re holding tension.
 Slowly through a long run, you can start to feel your shoulders creep up a little bit and you can feel that tension in your shoulders and your neck.
 If you relax a little bit, it can also help you reduce the amount of energy that you’re using for your run.